-The grant date fair value of the performance-based RSUs was equal to the market value of the Company's stock on the date of grant.
-At December 31, 2018, the Company does not consider it probable that the performance criteria will be met on the remaining two performance obligations and has not recognized any additional share-based compensation expense related to these performance-based RSUs.
-At December 31, 2018, there was \$34.3 million of unrecognized compensation cost related to the remaining unvested portion of the performance-based RSUs, which would be recognized in accordance with the terms of the award when the Company deems it probable that the performance criteria will be met.
-The unvested awards will expire if the performance conditions have not been met on or before the three-year anniversary of the grant date.
+In the first quarter of 2020, the compensation committee of the Company's board of directors will meet to determine whether the two remaining performance criteria were achieved.
+At December 31, 2019, the Company does not consider it probable that the performance criteria will be met on these remaining performance obligations and has not recognized any additional share-based compensation expense related to these performance-based RSUs.
+At December 31, 2019, there was \$29.8 million of unrecognized compensation cost related to the remaining unvested portion of the performance-based RSUs, which would be recognized in accordance with the terms of the award should the Company deem that the performance criteria were met.
+The unvested awards will expire if it is determined that the performance conditions were not met on or before the three year anniversary of the grant date.